-Answer: Here are the links to the Montana Code Annotated that discuss the law in Montana regarding concealed carry.
-MCA 45-8-321 Permit to carry concealed weapon and MCA 45-8-329 Concealed weapon permits from other states recognized and Constitutional Carry HB 102.
+Answer: Here are the links to the Montana Code Annotated that discuss the laws in Montana regarding concealed carry.
+MCA 45-8-321 Permit to carry a concealed weapon and MCA 45-8-329 Concealed weapon permits from other states recognized and Constitutional Carry HB 102.

 Question: How do I obtain copies of reports?

 Answer: A citizen may request a copy of a “call-for-service” for a fee of $2.00 per page.
 A call-for-service contains the basic information collected by our office when an incident is first reported.
-Any further information contained in official incident or arrest reports contains criminal justice information which, by law, may not be released to the public.
+Any further information contained in the official incident or arrest reports contains criminal justice information that, by law, may not be released to the public.

 Question: How do I obtain fingerprints?

 Answer: Our office will take fingerprints for purposes such as employment.
-There is a fee of $5.00 per card and are taken during the hours of 8 AM to 5 PM, Monday – Friday, based on deputy availability.
+There is a fee of $5.00 per card and is taken during the hours of 8 AM to 5 PM, Monday – Friday, based on deputy availability.